AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-data-activation.md

 ## Overview {#overview}

-Use Acxiom Data Activation connector to activate first-party profiles in Real-Time CDP to Acxiom for enrichment and use across marketing channels.
+Use the Acxiom Data Activation connector to activate first-party profiles in Real-Time CDP to Acxiom for enrichment and use across marketing channels.

 This tutorial provides steps to create an [!DNL Acxiom Data Activation] destination connection and dataflow using the Adobe Experience Platform user interface.
 This connector is used to deliver data to Acxiom enhancement service using Amazon S3 as a drop point.